boris-ny/alu-higher_level_programming/README.md

-# alu-higher_level_programming
+# ALU-higher_level_programming

-ALU repo for Python, SQL and related exercises
+This directory is for loops and functions 🤗